4. Library Management System

 8. User Registration Module

-User registration is a fundamental module in the system and is in charge of the entire registration workflow, including user profile creation, login, as well as permissions.
-It implements JWT for secured access control, which ascertains that only authorized users can access specific resources.
+User registration is a fundamental module that handles the entire registration workflow, including user profile creation, login, and permissions.
+It implements JWT for secure access control, ensuring that only authorised users can access specific resources.
 Password encryption and email verification features for improved security are also part of the module.

 Technologies Used: Spring Boot, Java, Spring Security, JWT, H2/MySQL.